Statue of Liberty: Announcement and early work

 Although plans for the statue had not been finalized, Bartholdi moved forward with fabrication of the right arm, bearing the torch, and the head.
 Work began at the Gaget, Gauthier & Co. workshop.
 In May 1876, Bartholdi traveled to the United States as a member of a French delegation to the Centennial Exhibition, and arranged for a huge painting of the statue to be shown in New York as part of the Centennial festivities.
 The arm did not arrive in Philadelphia until August; because of its late arrival, it was not listed in the exhibition catalogue, and while some reports correctly identified the work, others called it the "Colossal Arm" or "Bartholdi Electric Light".
 The exhibition grounds contained a number of monumental artworks to compete for fairgoers' interest, including an outsized fountain designed by Bartholdi.
 Nevertheless, the arm proved popular in the exhibition's waning days, and visitors would climb up to the balcony of the torch to view the fairgrounds.
-After the exhibition closed, the arm was transported to New York, where it remained on display in Madison Square Park for several years before it was returned to France to join the rest of the statue.
+After the exhibition closed, the arm was transported to New York City, where it remained on display in Madison Square Park for several years before it was returned to France to join the rest of the statue.

 During his second trip to the United States, Bartholdi addressed a number of groups about the project, and urged the formation of American committees of the Franco-American Union.
 Committees to raise money to pay for the foundation and pedestal were formed in New York, Boston, and Philadelphia.
 The New York group eventually took on most of the responsibility for American fundraising and is often referred to as the "American Committee".
 One of its members was 19-year-old Theodore Roosevelt, the future governor of New York and president of the United States.
 On March 3, 1877, on his final full day in office, President Grant signed a joint resolution that authorized the President to accept the statue when it was presented by France and to select a site for it.
 President Rutherford B. Hayes, who took office the following day, selected the Bedloe's Island site that Bartholdi had proposed.